 A. In this increasingly global, visual age, it is important to be connected to your colleagues and the latest developments in visual arts education.
 As an NAEA member, YOU ARE CONNECTED!
 You become part of the only national, professional organization established exclusively for visual arts educators.
 View the complete list of member benefits.

 Q. Does my organization join NAEA, or do I join as an individual?

 A. NAEA membership is on an individual basis.
 View membership types here.
 Multiple staff of one organization must hold individual memberships.
 You hold the membership, even if your organization pays for your membership and even if you decide to leave the organization.
 Institutional Membership is intended for colleges/universities/libraries/institutions directly or indirectly involved in art education.
-One individual is designated the contact and will receive 2 subscriptions to Studies in Art Education (a $40 value), Art Education magazine, and NAEA News (a $100 value).
+One individual is designated the contact and will receive 2 subscriptions to Studies in Art Education and Art Education.
 Membership is transferable within the institution.

 Q. Is my membership renewal due on the anniversary of my join date, or is the membership term based on the calendar year?
 Do I pay the full amount of dues for the first year, or a prorated amount?

 A. NAEA membership is on an anniversary cycle; therefore, your membership term is for one year beginning on the day you join NAEA and ends on the last day of the previous month.
 For example, if you join on May 25th, your membership will be valid through April 30th of the following year.
 Individual members have individual renewal dates.
 Therefore, the amount for your first year of membership is the full dues amount.

 Q. May I pay for two separate memberships at one time?

 A. Yes, simply complete a membership application for each member you are applying for.
 If you prefer to complete the memberships online, you must create a unique login for each member and join online separately.